ckormanyos/real-time-cpp/examples/chapter03_02/readme.md

 with the input `Prime[100]`.

 The example begins by querying the number of entries required in the sieve to calculate the prime 541.
-A simple divergent asymptotic series approximation of the lograithmic integral function is used for this.
+For this, a simple divergent asymptotic series approximation of the lograithmic integral function is used.
 Instead of 100, the approximation returns 108, which is adequately close to the desired limit and large enough.